-It is very complicated to place cybersecurity at any specific point in the lifecycle of a research project, as will often impact at every step, from planning to delivery and operations, and even beyond if the project involves long term electronic information storage.
-UBC, as well as industry good practices recommend that cybersecurity considerations be evaluated from the earliest stage (planning), to ensure the project timeline is not compromised, or altered by a missing requirement, or incident.
+It is important to consider cybersecurity at every stage in the lifecycle of any research project; from planning to delivery and operations, and even beyond if the project involves long term information storage.
+UBC and industry good practices recommend that cybersecurity considerations be evaluated from the earliest stage (planning) of a research project to prevent delays in delivery, compliance issues, or cybersecurity incidents.

 Before you read this page

-Regardless of the sensitivity of your data, it is strongly recommended that you consult with an Information Security professional when planning a research project that will collect, process, store, and/or share electronic information.
-This page covers high-level concepts about Information Security, and may not include all information specifically applicable to your research project.
+Regardless of the nature of your research, it is recommended that you consult an Information Security professional when planning a research project that will collect, process, store, and/or share sensitive information.
+This page covers high-level concepts about Information Security and may not include all information applicable to specific research project.

 For assistance, please contact email@example.com